 Temporary Disk Space

-A directory is automatically created for each HPCC project under /staging so that data can be stored there temporarily.
+A directory is automatically created for each HPC project under /staging so that data can be stored there temporarily.
 Project-specific user subdirectories are also created.
 All subdirectories created under /staging will automatically be set to allow project group access for easier data sharing.

 Managing Files in /staging

 Although files on /staging are not deleted between jobs, they are never backed up and it is very important for users to periodically copy results to a permanent project file system.
 Files on /staging that have not been accessed for more than 10 days are subject to deletion by an automated cleaning system.
-In addition, the /staging file system will be completely cleared of data and rebuilt during HPCC’s twice-yearly cluster downtimes.
+In addition, the /staging file system will be completely cleared of data and rebuilt during HPC’s twice-yearly cluster downtimes.

-NOTE: When the /staging file system reaches 85% capacity, HPCC will send an email requesting that users with the largest amount of data delete some of it.
-If no one responds and the file system reaches 90% capacity, HPCC staff will begin deleting the oldest data, targeting larger data sets, in order to bring the usage back under 85%.
+NOTE: When the /staging file system reaches 85% data use capacity, HPC will send an email requesting that users with the largest amount of data delete some of it.
+If no one responds and the file system reaches 90% capacity, HPC staff will begin deleting the oldest data, targeting larger data sets, in order to bring the usage back under 85%.

 $SCRATCHDIR is a storage area that is created within /staging when a new job starts and is deleted at the end of the job.
 The $SCRATCHDIR storage area should be used to store temporary files that need to be accessed from all nodes in a job.
 If you need the files in the $SCRATCHDIR file system saved, copy them before the end of the job to a permanent storage disk.
 Note that the quota in $SCRATCHDIR is shared with your quota in /staging.

 Managing Files in the Temporary Storage Areas

 Files in all of the temporary storage areas are not backed up and it is the user’s responsibility to copy important data to a permanent project file system for safekeeping.
 While HPC will try to project user files on these systems, any software or hardware failures can result in data loss.